Fuphoenixes/piniaPluginLoading/README.md

   Pinia Plugin Loading
 </h1>

 Auto loading data binding plugin for pinia.
-You don't need to write showLoading and hideLoading any more.
+You don't need to write `showLoading` or `hideLoading` any more.

 ## Installation